 It’s more than alphabet soup.
 Like doctors and accountants, Realtors often list three- and four-letter acronyms after their names to denote specialized training and certification.

-The letters CRS, for example, stand for “Certified Residential Specialist,” a professional real estate designation earned by experienced agents who complete rigorous educational requirements and are required to abide by a strict code of ethics.
+The letters CRS, for example, stand for “,” a professional real estate designation earned by experienced agents who complete rigorous educational requirements and are required to abide by a strict code of ethics.
 Most of the 34,000 CRSs are based in the U.S. One in five are RE/MAX real estate agents.
 It is sponsored by the National Association of Realtors (NAR).

 Here are some of the most common real estate designations and certifications: